• Skip to primary navigation

 It will be easier to serve if you wait five minutes after removing it from the oven.

 Your choice of cheese and the order in which the layers are distributed is a matter of taste.
-Basically, any cheese that melts works, I like mixing cheddar and mozzarella, for example, while some people like placing the cheese right after the meat layer.
+Basically, any cheese that melts works, I like mixing cheddar and mozzarella cheese, for example, while some people like placing the cheese right after the meat layer.

 Go ahead, experiment!